 They already reach 15% of total enrollment; in Economic Sciences, the percentage doubles; they choose it because of its location in the international ranking.

-“As a foreigner I wanted a degree that travels with me, that can take it to another country and be recognized as a title of a very good university”, says Trace Palmer, from Alabama, United States, and a student of the Master of Business Administration in the Faculty of Economics of the University of Buenos Aires (UBA).
+“As a foreigner I wanted a degree that travels with me, that can take it to another country and be recognized as a title of a very good university”.
+These are the words of Trace Palmer, from Alabama, United States.
+She’s a student of the Master of Business Administration in the Faculty of Economics of the University of Buenos Aires (UBA).

-“I chose the UBA for the academic excellence with which it is known in the world and the MBA program that I am doing has already received the A from the National Commission for University Evaluation and Accreditation, which is the highest level assigned”, explains the 25-year-old student with a degree in Media Studies and Hispanic Literature from Washington University in St. Louis.
+“I chose the UBA for the academic excellence with which it is known in the world.
+Besides, the MBA program that I am doing has already received the A from the National Commission for University Evaluation and Accreditation.
+That is the highest level assigned”, explains the 25-year-old student with a degree in Media Studies and Hispanic Literature from Washington University in St. Louis.

-Unlike undergraduate degrees that are taught free of charge, UBA postgraduate programs are subject to fees and the offer includes 287 specialization courses, 141 master’s degrees and 40 doctorates in Social, Basic, Human, Applied and Health Sciences.
+Unlike undergraduate degrees that are taught free of charge, UBA postgraduate programs are subject to fees.
+The offer includes 287 specialization courses, 141 master’s degrees and 40 doctorates in Social, Basic, Human, Applied and Health Sciences.

 Every year thousands of foreigners choose to study the postgraduate courses of the UBA for the growth of their academic training.
 According to official data of the university, of the 30,000 postgraduate students that are taught in the 13 faculties, 4500 are foreigners.
 They mean 15% of the annual enrollment.
 That percentage is doubled in the Faculty of Economic Sciences.
 Thus, of the 2300 students who make a specialization in this house of studies, 690 come from other countries.